dakrushel/Resume_MechanicShop/README.md

 Shop Management: The final view of the application is where a user may add, view, edit, and delete technicians from the system.
 Just like customers, all input is validated, and a tech cannot be deleted if they are assigned to a repair order.
-From this screen you may also update the shops hourly service rate, and the cost of shop supplies.
+From this screen you may also update the shop's hourly service rate, and the cost of shop supplies.
 Both are used to calculate estimates, and generate amount owed on invoices.